 God has a bigger plan, and He will use any situation He pleases to for His glory.
 He will use any situation for his glory.

-I think we need to consider with the fruit of the Spirit and abiding in Christ is that this is an active process that takes attention, surrender and sometimes guidance.
-As sisters in Christ, we need to be encouraging each other to further develop the fruit of the Spirit in our lives and extending grace to each other in the process.
-Growth is a process, and it takes tending.
+I think we need to consider with the fruit of the Spirit and abiding in Christ is that this is an active process that takes attention, surrender, and sometimes guidance.
+As sisters in Christ, we need to encourage each other to further develop the Fruit of the Spirit in our lives and extend grace to each other along the way.
+Growth doesn’t happen overnight, and it requires pruning and tending.
+Above all, we must remember that if we don’t stay focused on God’s truth we are all capable of allowing false influence to lead us astray.
+Jesus reminded the disciples of this just before his death.

-Samson’s death fulfilled the prophecy for his life.
-Unfortunately, Samson used his gifts from God to get his own way, rather than to glorify God.
-We don’t have Nazarites anymore, Jesus death and resurrection created a path for us all to be equally able to be indwelt with the Holy Spirit and to use our gifts to glorify God.
+Unfortunately, for much of Samson’s adult life, he used his gifts from God to get his own way, rather than to glorify God.
+We don’t need Nazarites anymore.
+Jesus’s death and resurrection created a path for us all to be equally able to be indwelt with the Holy Spirit and to use our gifts to glorify God through our individual callings.

-Similarly to Samson though we have to choice to act in a way that outwardly shows one aspect of our character while inwardly a hurricane brews.
-We can abide in God, seeking to let our inward and outward characteristics match, or not.
-We can choose to honor God in our life or in our death or not at all.
+Similarly to Samson though we have the choice to act in a way that outwardly shows one aspect of our character while inwardly a hurricane brews.
+We can choose to abide in God, seeking to allow our inward and outward characteristics match.
+We can choose to honor God in our life or in our death.
+When we do this we will find ourselves naturally reflecting the Fruit of the Spirit.
+We will also find that we’ll instinctually love our neighbor as ourselves because we will be reflecting the same sacrificial love Jesus and the disciples lived out daily.